gdanbo3/esx_policejob_updated/README.md

 # esx_policejob_updated

--- This repository is my modification of the esx_policejob resource with many future improvements and optimizatios
+-- This repository is my modification of the esx_policejob resource with many improvements and optimizations coming in future

 -- This resource for ESX adds police armories, vehicle garages and ability for cops to search, handcuff people and much more.